Mortal Kombat: Legacy

 Episode 9- Cyrax & Sektor

 Cyrax and Sektor are chosen to be the future of the Lin Kuei by the Grand Master, but Cyrax is less than enthusiastic about giving his life over to a cybernetic transformation that will erase his memories and his humanity, to turn him into the ultimate fighting machine.
 When he discovers that the cyborg he is fighting seems closely familiar, Sektor must keep Cyrax focused on destroying Hydro, and not himself, or their mysterious future...

 Unlike the previous episodes, this one combines the element of Mortal Kombat with science fiction.
 Sure, one can say that the first two episodes had a science fiction vibe to it as well, but it wasn't as deep as this episode was, as it seems Kevin Tanchoreon found a strong balance by this point in the series to appease both fans of the "Mortal Kombat Rebirth" and die hard fanatics alike.

 Out of all the episodes this web series has, I have to say the special effects are very impressive.
 Granted, to the trained eye, one can still tell it's plainly CGI in some of these scenes, but considering the budget that Kevin Tanchoreon was forced to work with in this series, it's really not half bad.
 If anything, I would have to almost applaud him for making the CGI Sektor and Cyrax as realistic as he did in this episode.
 Granted, I won't go on a limb to say this is one of my favorite episodes, but it's definitely one of the more interesting ones.

 More by this Author

-Stevennix2001's film previews of 2012 for horror and monster movies.
+film previews and trailers for the best upcoming horror and monster films of 2014.